Ms. Bissada is a Certified Specialist in Family Law (ACFLS) and a fellow

 and her community.

-Ms. Bissada is currently serving as Chair of the Legislative Day Committee
+Ms. Bissada served as Chair of the Legislative Day Committee for the Conference

-for the Conference of California Bar Associations (CCBA).
-She previously
+of California Bar Associations (CCBA) until 2015.
+She previously served

-Board of Directors of the CCBA.
-Since 2000, she has also served as a Delegate
+Directors of the CCBA.
+Since 2000, she has also served as a Delegate to

-to the CCBA, representing San Mateo County.
-In the past, she has served
+the CCBA, representing San Mateo County.
+In the past, she has served in

 San Mateo County on a statewide level where they critique, create and